Unexpected Job Loss? 7 Mistakes to Avoid

 Panicked or snap decisions can compound challenges, resulting in even higher stress and anxiety.

-2. Leaving Help on the Table
+2. Avoid Leaving Help on the Table

-Take the time to review all of the details of your exit package before departing your employer.
+Take the time to review the details of your exit package before departing your employer.
 It can be well worth it.
 Some companies may offer optional career search assistance and training—valuable benefits that can assist when looking for a new job.

 If the job change is for other reasons, such as a family move, you might consider negotiating severance or extended health benefits.